zluuba/games-of-terminal/docs/contributing_guide.md

    ```bash
    git push origin your-feature-name
    ```
-8. **Create a Pull Request**: Visit your forked repository on GitHub and click on the "New Pull Request" button.
+8. **Create a Pull Request**: Visit your forked repository on GitHub and click on the "Compare & pull request" button.
    Provide a detailed description of your changes and submit the pull request.